gregwhitaker/ignition/README.md

 	$ python --version

 If you don't have Python installed, download the package from [python.org](https://www.python.org/downloads/) and run the installer or use your distribution's package manager.
-These installers include Pip.